askonomm/dompa/README.md

 ## Actions

-Both Dompa and its nodes have actions - a way to extend built-in functionality to do additional things, like for example converting the node tree into some desired result or perhaps manipulating inner state.
+Both Dompa and its nodes have actions - a way to extend built-in functionality to do additional things, for example converting the node tree into some desired result or perhaps manipulating inner state.
 Use your imagination.

 ### Dompa Actions

-You can create a Dompa action by extending the abstract class `dompa.DompaAction` with your action class, like for example:
+You can create a Dompa action by extending the abstract class `dompa.DompaAction` with your action class, like for
+example:

 ```python
 from dompa import Dompa, DompaAction

 class MyAction(DompaAction):
     def __init__(self, instance: Dompa):